 The pancreas and thyroid are closely related and have significant influence on each other.
 Reduced thyroid hormone levels can limit pancreatic action resulting in poor glucose absorption in the gut, breakdown of insulin, and glucose insulin interaction.
 These elements can cause a glucose deficiency, ultimately decreasing cellular energy resulting in physical and mental fatigue.

 Those with low levels of thyroid hormone typically have a higher bone density that can cause irregularities in collagen, bone turnover, mineral crystal size, and the structure of the bone itself.
-The result of these factors is an increased risk of fracture even though the bone has greater density.
+The result is an increased risk of fracture, even though the bone has greater density.

 Children with low thyroid hormone may experience inhibited bone growth, which can affect the child’s physical development.

 Thyroid hormones are important for brain growth and tissue retention.
 Hypothyroidism can contribute to decreased brain size later in life and mood disorders.

 A 2012 study published in the Journal of Thyroid Research states that those with a thyroid condition are more likely to develop depression or suffer depressive states than those with normal thyroid levels.